 The day of your surgery has arrived.
-The staff at Woman’s will help guide you through your journey, beginning as you are admitted to surgery and ending when you are either discharged (for outpatient surgery) or settled comfortably in your room.
+The staff at Woman’s will help guide you through your journey, beginning as you are admitted to surgery and ending when you are either discharged (for outpatient surgery or same day surgery) or settled comfortably in your room.

 For any additional questions regarding your surgery please contact your surgeon's office.